-Problem of erectile dysfunction could be effectively addressed by the use of a phosphodiesterase type 5 inhibitor like sildenafil [Viagra]
+The problem of erectile dysfunction could be effectively addressed by the use of a phosphodiesterase type 5 inhibitor like sildenafil [Viagra]

 Pressure ulcers may be prevented by eliminating pressure and wound care.

-Stool softener or manual evacuation for fecal incontinence may be advised for constipation.
+The stool softener or manual evacuation for fecal incontinence may be advised for constipation.

 For heterotopic ossification stretching exercises, disodium, radiation, and surgical excision are the treatment options.

-Pain relieving drugs are beneficial for control of pain..
+Pain relieving drugs are beneficial for control of pain.

 Use of orthoses is advised to prevent contractures.